Develaupair/b32sconv/README.md

 - `help` - show the help

 ### Examples:
-`python3 b32converter.py "text"`

-Force interpretation of main parameter as decimal-number: `python3 b32converter.py -n 1337` --> 19p (output is base32-text)

-Force interpretation of main parameter as base32-string: `python3 b32converter.py -s 1337` --> 35943 (output is decimal-number)
+`python3 b32converter.py "text"` converts the string to a decimal number `python3 b32converter.py -n 1337` forces the interpretation of the main parameter as decimal-number --> output is base32-text `python3 b32converter.py -s 1337` forces the interpretation of the main parameter as base-32 text --> output is decimal number

 ### Exit Codes